awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md

 }
 ```

 This example policy does not allow any users from member accounts to access the log files created for the organization\.
 By default, organization log files are accessible only to the management account\.
-For information about how to allow read access to the Amazon S3 bucket for IAM users in member accounts, see [Sharing CloudTrail Log Files Between AWS Accounts](cloudtrail-sharing-logs.md)\.
+For information about how to allow read access to the Amazon S3 bucket for IAM users in member accounts, see [Sharing CloudTrail log files between AWS accounts](cloudtrail-sharing-logs.md)\.

 ## Enabling CloudTrail as a trusted service in AWS Organizations<a name="cloudtrail-create-organization-trail-by-using-the-cli-enable-trusted-service"></a>